-11. In Chapter 1 RISK FACTORS, the text under the header 1.4.1 Risk of less access to and higher cost of funding shall be deleted and replaced as follows:
+1.4.1 Risk of less access to and higher cost of funding

-"The financial crisis, the Eurozone sovereign debt crisis as well as the general macroeconomic environment, at times during a period around fifteen years ago adversely affected the availability and cost of funding for European banks.
+The financial crisis, the eurozone sovereign debt crisis as well as the general macroeconomic environment, at times adversely affected the availability and cost of funding for European banks around ten years ago.
 This was due to several factors, including a sharp increase in the perception of bank credit risk due to exposure to sovereign debt in particular, credit rating downgrades of sovereigns and of banks, and debt market speculation.
 Many European banks, including the BNPP Group, at various points during these periods experienced restricted access to wholesale debt markets for institutional investors and to the interbank market, as well as a general increase in their cost of funding.
-More recently, in the context of the COVID-19 health crisis the European Central Bank (the "ECB") set up refinancing facilities designed to foster banks' financing of the economy (Targeted Longer-Term Refinancing Options or "TLTRO"), on which the BNPP Group has drawn.
-Such adverse credit market conditions may reappear in the event of a change in monetary policy (as seen, for example, with the worsening inflation and rapid rise of interest rates, as well as the end of "quantitative easing" and the changes to the TLTRO terms and conditions, in 2022 and 2023), a recession, prolonged stagnation of growth, deflation, "stagflation" (sluggish growth accompanied by inflation), another sovereign debt crisis or sovereign borrower ratings downgrades in the BNPP Group's key markets, political instability, new forms of financial crises, factors relating to the financial industry or the economy in general (including the economic consequences of the invasion of Ukraine or the conflict in the Middle East) or to the BNPP Group in particular.
-In such a case, the effect on the liquidity, balance sheet strength and cost of funding of European financial institutions in general or the BNPP Group in particular could be materially adverse and have a negative impact on the BNPP Group's results of operations and financial condition."
+More recently, in the context of the COVID-19 health crisis the European Central Bank ("ECB") also set up refinancing facilities designed to foster BNPPs' financing of the economy (Targeted Longer-Term Refinancing Options or "TLTRO"), on which the BNPP Group has drawn.
+Such adverse credit market conditions may reappear in the event of a change in monetary policy (as seen, for example, with the worsening inflation and rapid rise of interest rates, as well as the end of "quantitative easing" and the changes to the TLTRO terms and conditions, in 2022 and 2023), a recession, prolonged stagnation of growth, deflation, "stagflation" (sluggish growth accompanied by inflation), another sovereign debt crisis, new forms of financial crises, factors relating to the financial industry or the economy in general (including the economic consequences of the COVID- 19 health crisis or the invasion of Ukraine and its impact on the world economy) or to the BNPP Group in particular.
+In such a case, the effect on the liquidity, balance sheet strength and cost of funding of European financial institutions in general or the BNPP Group in particular could be materially adverse and have a negative impact on the BNPP Group's results of operations and financial condition.